kwakuemma37/Azure-lessons/README.md

      - Lets you focus on building  and maintaining your app
      - Azure focuses on keeping the environment up and running.
      - Endpoints can be secured
-     - Sites can be scaled quickly to handle hight traffic loads.
+     - Sites can be scaled quickly to handle high traffic loads.
-     - Built-in load balancing and traffic manager provide high availability
+     - Built-in load balancing and traffic manager provides high availability
      - Can be used to run app styles eg.
          - Web apis
          - Webjobs